Odd Couples And Midnight Cowboys: Dynamic Duos of TV and Film

-This duo captivated the audience in a 1969 American Western with Butch Cassidy played by Paul Newman and the Sundance Kid, Harry Longabaugh, was played by Robert Redford.
+This duo captivated the audience in Butch Cassidy And The Sundance Kid (1969), with Butch Cassidy played by Paul Newman and the Sundance Kid, Harry Longabaugh, was played by Robert Redford.
 Both of these actors are very popular in many movies that we love to watch.
 In this particular movie, the two are on the run after several train robberies and then they take off for Bolivia.
-The movie actually inspired the show Alias Smith and Jones, which was about two outlaws trying to go straight by earning amnesty.
+The movie actually inspired the show Alias Smith And Jones, which was about two outlaws trying to go straight by earning amnesty.
 Another movie was produced in 1979 named Butch and Sundance: The Early Days, which was a prequel.